Yusuf bin Ahmad al-Kawneyn

 Yusuf bin Ahmad al-Kawneyn (يوسف بن أحمد الكونين) (b.
-10th century), popularly known as Aw Barkhadle ("Blessed Father") or Yusuf Al Kownayn, was an Islamic scholar and traveler based in Zeila, Somaliland.
+10th century), popularly known as Aw Barkhadle ("Blessed Father") or Yusuf Al Kownayn, was an Islamic scholar and traveler based in Zeila, Somalia.
 According to Dr. Enrico Cerulli, Yusuf Al Kawneyn is referenced in the Harar manuscripts.

 Biography

-Local Somali oral tradition and written Ethiopian history gives reason to believe Aw Barkhadle arrived from Arabia.
+Local Somali oral tradition and written Ethiopian history present Aw Barkhadle as having arrived to the northern Somali region from Arabia as a Sharif to spread Islam.
+Anthropologist I. M. Lewis and the African Studies Centre Leiden corroborate this tradition, characterizing him as an Arab proselytizer.
+Archaeologist Sada Mire similarly recorded local historical legends of “an Arabian sheikh" that came to the settlement formerly known as Dogor, subsequently named Aw-Barkhadle after him.
+Archaeologist Jorge de Torres Rodríguez presents Aw Barkhadle as a missionary that confronted pagan religious figures.
+Although Rodríguez classifies him as a "Somali saint".

 However, some scholars hold the opinion that suggests Arabian origin stories pertaining to ancestral saints such as Yusuf, are potentially a myth by scholars and an Islamification of a pre-Islamic origin story that relates back to Waaq and ancestor worship.
 These myths would tie the Somalis to the prophets clan (Quraysh).
 Religious synchronism where the old religion is adapted to reflect the hegemony of the new in that the ancestral home of the ancestors in Arabia, the headquarters of Islam.
 Thus Yusuf has been affirmed to have 'exalted origins' through being related to the prophet.

 Yusuf is described by some scholars as a native of Somalia and as a Somali who studied in his city Zeila and later in Iraq.
 As a result of his studies in Iraq, he was given the title of "Al Baghdadi" as well.
 He is also noted for having devised a Somali nomenclature for the Arabic vowels, this would eventually evolve into Wadaad's writing.
 The notation system he developed had been described as "too authentically Somali" for an Arab to have completed independently.

 He is accredited in certain areas for the introduction of black-headed fat-tailed sheep also known as Berbera Blackhead.

 Described by some as a Sharif, he has been described as "the most outstanding saint in Somaliland".
 Yusuf's son Muhia ad-Din Yusuf Aw-Barkhadle is listed as Emir of Harar in 1038AD.

 The sheikh is also known for spreading the Islamic faith to Southeast Asia, after traveling there from Zeila.
 He is also known as being a member of the Somali 'Diwan al-awliya' (Famous Saints of Somali Origin).